mfcovington/cheatsheets/django/django-install.md

-# Installing Django in a virtual environment
+# Install Django in a virtual environment

 ## Install and configure `virtualenvwrapper`